The Thrive For Good Growing Food Course

 It’s late autumn and the harvest is done.

 For the same reason, I like to sow a cover crop in existing beds 4-8 weeks before my first autumn frost.
 I generally use a combination of several legumes (e.g. clover, vetch) and grasses (e.g. rye, oats).
-They all bring something a little different to the table, but overall, they protect and improve the soil over winter, suppress weeds, and give homes for beneficial insects.
+They all bring something a little different to the table, but overall, they protect and improve the soil over winter, suppress weeds, and provide homes for beneficial insects.

-If the beds still have plants until frost, or if I otherwise don’t get around to sowing a cover crop, I mulch them heavily with the leaves that fall on the property, and if there aren’t enough leaves, I’ll volunteer to rake the neighbors’ leaves for them and take them off their hands.
-I’ll pile on 6″ of leaves if I have them, but even an inch or two is better than leaving the soil exposed.
+If the beds still have plants until frost, or if I otherwise don’t get around to sowing a cover crop, I mulch them heavily with the leaves that fall on the property, and if there aren’t enough leaves, I’ll volunteer to rake the neighbours’ leaves for them and take them off their hands.
+I’ll pile on 6” of leaves if I have them, but even an inch or two is better than leaving the soil exposed.

-Then, in my climate, there are a few months of waiting until it starts all over again the next year and I’m back to this cycle of preparing the soil, planning the garden, planting the garden, and maintaining it.
+Then, in my climate, there are a few months of waiting until it starts all over again the next year, and I’m back to this cycle of preparing the soil, planning the garden, planting the garden, and maintaining it.

-And that’s what I encourage you to do from here, make your own plan for preparing your soil, planning your garden, planting it, and maintaining it.
+And that’s what I encourage you to do from here: make your own plan for preparing your soil, planning your garden, planting it, and maintaining it.
 Putting together a plan, even if it’s just 1 page, pushes you to think through a whole bunch of things, which will make the process go more smoothly when it’s time to get to work.